waynesutton/todohosted/README.md

   - Sign in using Clerk to manage your profile
   - View and delete individual or all chat messages
   - Manage all reminders from one place

-- **Dark/Light Mode:**
+  - Download chat history as CSV
+  - Create and manage multiple chat rooms
+  - Enable/disable chat rooms
-  - Toggle between dark and light themes
+  - View message and reminder statistics

-  - Persists across sessions
+- **User Experience:**
+  - Customizable username setting
+  - Dark/Light mode toggle
+  - Mobile-responsive design
+  - Sound notifications with mute option
+  - Real-time message streaming
+  - Instant search results
-  - Beautiful UI transitions
+  - Beautiful UI with smooth transitions
+  - Hover tooltips for better UX

 ## Stack